ngriffiths21/1stdraft/README.md

 # 1stdraft

-1stdraft allows you to write a complete draft at the command line without losing focus.
+A tool that allows you to write a complete draft at the command line without losing focus.
 It hides all but the last typed character, preventing you from editing or re-reading as you write.

 ## Usage